Accessing your super early

 Severe Financial Hardship

-If you’re struggling financially, you may be eligible to access your super on the grounds of severe financial hardship.
+If you’re struggling financially, you may be eligible to withdraw some of your super on the grounds of severe financial hardship.

 You can apply if:

-- you are receiving an eligible Commonwealth income support payment* from either Centrelink or the Department of Veterans’ Affairs (DVA) (depending on which body makes your income support payments) for a continuous period of 26 weeks; and
+- You are receiving an eligible Commonwealth income support payment1 from either Centrelink or the Department of Veterans’ Affairs (DVA) (depending on which body makes your income support payments) for a continuous period of 26 weeks, and

-- you are unable to meet immediate family living expenses**.
+- You are unable to meet immediate family living expenses2.

 How much of my super benefit can be released?